 1828.
 A patent for a ‘physics and astronomy counter’ with split-seconds was granted to inventor Louis-Frédéric Perrelet and his son.

 1831.
-Joseph Thaddeus created the split-seconds chronograph, first time in the history of watches.
+Joseph Thaddeus created the split-seconds chronograph.

 1839.
-Vacheron & Constantin developed a full set of machines and tools to manufacture watches, precursor of the mass production of watches.
+Vacheron & Constantin developed a full set of machines and tools to manufacture watches, the precursor of the mass production of watches.
 Vacheron & Constantin also started using interchangeable parts such as ‘the first pantograph’ developed by Georges-Auguste Leschot.

 1844.
 Swiss watchmaker Adolphe Nicole filed a patent for a system that returned the chronograph hand to zero.

 Looking for women’s watches?
 Read: Top 10 Hottest Watches for Women: A Comparison

 1846.
 By this time the Swiss watch industry was producing over half of the world’s watch production.

 1847.
 Antoine LeCoultre also developed a keyless winding mechanism.

 1860.
 The Observatoire de Neuchâtel issued the first rating certificates for watches.